This Gluten-Free Beef Stroganoff recipe is an allergy-friendly update to a classic dish. Easy to make, tasty, and comforting!

 Otherwise, you can skip the sour cream, and do 1 ½ cups each of the beef broth and either heavy cream, coconut cream, coconut milk, or almond milk (all unsweetened), depending on your needs.

-You want to use a dry white wine for this - like a Chardonnay or Pinor noir.
+Traditionally, you want to use a dry red wine for this - like a Pinor noir.
 I do NOT recommend using “cooking wine”, as sold in grocery stores.

 As far as the alcohol goes, most - if not all - of it simmers off in the cooking process.